kcccr123/ue-reinforcement-learning/README.md

 ```
 2. Enable the plugin inside the Unreal Editor.

 Open your Unreal project inside the editor.
 Navigate to Edit > Plugins.
 Locate your plugin in the list (it might be under a relevant category such as "Other" or "Installed Plugins").
 Check the box to enable the plugin.
-Restart Unreal Engine if prompted.
+Restart Unreal Engine.

 #### Python Setup

-It is recommended you create a virtual enviornment to keep track of your packages.
+It is generally recommended you create a virtual enviornment to manage dependencies, but it is not strictly required.

-## Usage
+1. In your terminal, cd into the `PythonEnv` directory.

+2. Run the commmand `pip install -r requirements.txt` to install the required Python dependencies.

 <!-- CONTACT -->

 ## Contact

-Feel free to contact us at:
+Feel free to contact me at:

-@Kevin Chen - kevinz.chen@mail.utoronto.ca\
+@Kevin Chen - kevinz.chen@mail.utoronto.ca

 <p align="right">(<a href="#readme-top">back to top</a>)</p>